Last Updated on April 14, 2021 by Helga Dosa

 Under the supervision of architect Luigi Canina, the archaeological excavations proceed in the villa and, consequently, on the Tuscolo hill.
-All the finding where then transferred to the castle of Aglià, in the region of Piedmont.
+All the findings were then transferred to the castle of Aglià, in the region of Piedmont.

-After 1849, the villa became property of the king Vittorio Emanuele II, who again sold it, in 1872, to the Aldobrandini-Lancellotti family (remaining, after a while, only to the Lancellotti family).
+After 1849, the Villa Tuscolana in Frascati became the property of king Vittorio Emanuele II, who again sold it, in 1872, to the Aldobrandini-Lancellotti family (remaining, after a while, only to the Lancellotti family).
 During WWII the villa was unfortunately damaged by the bombings.
 Being restored, it is now owned by the Order of the Salesiani Priests.
-It now houses 7 conference halls, 100 bedrooms and a very elegant restaurant… I guess we have to keep up with modern times!!
+It now houses 7 conference halls, 100 bedrooms, and a very elegant restaurant… I guess we have to keep up with modern times!!

-This became the Pope’s favourite villa, in which he used to spend most of his free time.
-Architect Carlo Maderno was summoned to restore the old compound, thus, in 1622, all the ancient artefacts found during the escavations, about 50 pieces, were taken to Villa Ludovisi, in Rome, which later became a Roman museum.
+Villa Torlonia became the Pope’s favorite villa, in which he used to spend most of his free time.
+Architect Carlo Maderno was summoned to restore the old compound, thus, in 1622, all the ancient artifacts found during the excavations, about 50 pieces, were taken to Villa Ludovisi, in Rome, which later became a Roman museum.

-During the WWII bombings, the villa suffered extensive damages so that it had to be completely demolished, giving space to a residential building area, while the gardens became a public park, thanks to the transaction between the Frascati’s city hall and the duke Andrea Torlonia.
+During the WWII bombings, the villa suffered extensive damages so that it had to be completely demolished, giving space to a residential building area, while the gardens became a public park, thanks to the transaction between the Frascati’s city hall and duke Andrea Torlonia.
 The duke got an estate and, the city hall, the villa’s park.
 Beyond Villa Tuscolana in Frascati, and Villa Torlonia, we’ll discuss another one now, Villa Lancellotti!

-Today known as Piccolomini-Lancellotti, the villa was initially known as Villa Bonami, named after its first owner.
+Today is known as Piccolomini-Lancellotti, the Villa Lancellotti was initially known as Villa Bonami, named after its first owner.
 The layout, dated 1578, showed a project for a three stories building, each having three rooms.

 The complex was sold in 1617 to cardinal Ferdinando Gonzaga, who, too busy to enjoy the villa’s beauty, sold it the same year to Roberto Prini, a banker from Pisa.
-Prini’s daughter married Silvio Piccolomini who, in mid 700’s, made a large scale restoration.
-The entrance portal and the windows, in baroque style, were modified and a double monumental stairway, was built.
+Prini’s daughter married Silvio Piccolomini who, in the mid 700’s, made a large-scale restoration.
+The entrance portal and the windows, in baroque style, were modified and a double monumental stairway was built.

-Today the estate is still owned by the Lancellotti family, and unfortunately, is not open to the public.
+Today the Villa Lancellotti is still owned by the Lancellotti family, and unfortunately, is not open to the public.